Skip to main content

 That's why these documents are crucial.
 The fate of our democratic system is at stake.
 If Canada can't send a clear message to the regime in Beijing that such interference is unacceptable, it'll happen again.

-The lack of transparency by the and his apparent indifference to this scandal are helping to undermine Canadians' faith in democracy.
+The lack of transparency by the Prime Minister and his apparent indifference to this scandal are helping to undermine Canadians' faith in democracy.
 As a result of his secrecy or his wilful blindness, the Prime Minister is lending credence to allegations that he turned a blind eye because the Liberals were the flavour of the day for the regime in Beijing.
 That's truly deplorable.

 No matter which political party or candidate is targeted, not only must foreign interference be publicly denounced, but those responsible must also be prosecuted and even expelled from the country.